This is available for Authors. Additionally, only Extended Access users can view or share other rubrics.

 - Maximum Points: are assigned to each criterion and distributed across the levels of performance to provide a score based on the candidate’s work.

-By default, rubrics consist of four rows and four columns.
+By default, rubrics consist of two rows and two columns.
 You can add, edit, duplicate, or delete the rows/columns as you begin creating your rubrics.

 The following limitations apply to point-based rubrics: